 - Weight loss with no known cause

-Most often, these symptoms are not due to cancer.
-Other health problems can cause some of these symptoms.
-Anyone with such symptoms should see a doctor to be diagnosed and treated as early as possible.
+Usually these symptoms are not due to cancer.as other health problems can cause some of these symptoms.
+However, anyone with such symptoms which persists should see a doctor to be diagnosed and treated as early as possible.

 - Chest X-ray